OUR GRADUATE STUDENTS

 Sarah previously received her B.A. in Psychology at the University of Guelph and her M.Sc. in Industrial-Organizational Psychology from Western University.
-Her M.Sc. research was funded in part by SSHRC.
+Sarah has been awarded a Canada Graduate Doctoral Scholarship and Canada Graduate Masters Scholarship from SSHRC for her PhD and M.Sc. research.
 When Sarah is not working, she enjoys traveling, hiking, and painting.

 Trevor is currently pursuing his PhD in Industrial/Organizational (I/O) Psychology under the supervision of Dr. Johanna Weststar.
 His primary research interests revolve around workplace attachments, motivation, employee well-being, project teams, and extreme working conditions.
 Related to these research interests, Trevor has also been involved in research projects with Dr. Johanna Weststar investigating how video game publishing organizations approach and deal with human resource management issues.